mui/mui-x/docs/data/data-grid/row-grouping/row-grouping.md

 When using `rowGroupingColumnMode = "multiple"`, the default behavior is to apply the `sortComparator` and `filterOperators` of the grouping criteria of each grouping column.

-If you are rendering leaves on one of those columns with the `leafField` property of `groupColDef`, the sorting and filtering will be applied on the leaves for this grouping column based on the `sortComparator` and `filterOperators` of the leave's original column.
+If you are rendering leaves on one of those columns with the `leafField` property of `groupingColDef`, the sorting and filtering will be applied on the leaves for this grouping column based on the `sortComparator` and `filterOperators` of the leave's original column.

-If you want to render leaves but apply the sorting and filtering on the grouping criteria of the column, you can force it by setting the `mainGroupingCriteria` property `groupColDef` to be equal to the grouping criteria.
+If you want to render leaves but apply the sorting and filtering on the grouping criteria of the column, you can force it by setting the `mainGroupingCriteria` property `groupingColDef` to be equal to the grouping criteria.

 In the example below: